CHILDHOOD AND EDUCATION STUDIES

 • FLEXIBLE ONLINE LEARNING – Want to boost your skills while maintaining full-time/part-time employment?
 Studying our Childhood and Education Studies degree online provides a flexible approach to learning

-• SPECIALISE YOUR STUDIES – Study and research specialist topics through a range of optional modules, a final dissertation project and innovative assessment regimes
+• SPECIALISE YOUR STUDIES – Study and research specialist topics through optional modules, a final dissertation project and innovative assessment regimes

 • DIVERSE SKILLS AND KNOWLEDGE – Build your understanding around childhood development, social trends and legislative frameworks alongside employability skills for your future career